clp-research/slurk/docs/slurk_bots_events.rst

 Monitoring own movement
 -----------------------

 Bots can monitor their own movement between rooms.
 This includes them joining or leaving a room.
-For this purpose they have to listen to the ``joined_room`` and ``left_room`` events, respectively.
+For this purpose, they have to listen to the ``joined_room`` and ``left_room`` events, respectively.
 Both events are only sent to the user (e.g. bot) that caused them.

 .. code-block:: python